RCMatthias/recipes/README.md

+# Recipes Readme

-In this project I create a crude recipe database.
+## In this project I create a crude recipe database.
 I cement my HTML knowledge and skills by applying them to this recipe repository:
     -Creating a basic HTML website.
     -Creating multiple pages with rich content.